 This walk follows the same route as the other Spinc trails up onto the boardwalk.
 It stays on this boardwalk for 1.7km before turning off in the direction of Lugduff Mountain.
 This Section of the trail is a good place to spot deer and birds such as Raven, Merlin and Kestrel.
 Finally the trail links up with the Wicklow Way track to lead you back to the Information Office.

 Spinc (short route) (Blue Route)

 Although this walk is short in comparison to the other Spinc routes, it still leads you into mountainous terrain where navigational experience is necessary.
 The walk follows the Poulanass Waterfall before entering the Lugduff Valley.
-From there, a steep climb up steps brings you onto the boardwalk which hugs the cliff of the Spinc, before cutting down through forest to lead back towards the Information Office.
+From there, a climb up a zig-zag trail brings you onto the boardwalk.
+This boardwalk hugs the cliff of the Spinc, before cutting down through forest to lead back towards the Information Office.